Conflict of Interest Policy

 7.3.
 There may be limited circumstances where it is appropriate for an Employee to accept a gift or hospitality, such as:

-(b) benefits that be capable of enhancing the quality of a service provided by Daman that are reasonable, proportionate and of a scale that is unlikely to influence Daman’s behaviour in any way or that could not be judged to impair regulatory obligations, neutrality, fairness or professionalism
+b). benefits that are capable of enhancing the quality of a service provided by Daman that are reasonable, proportionate, and of a scale that is unlikely to influence Daman’s behaviour in any way or that could not be judged to impair regulatory obligations, neutrality, fairness or professionalism.

 In these limited cases, Employees must seek approval from the CRO before accepting any such gift or hospitality.

 7.4.
-Employees may also receive a gifts with insignificant or no commercial value, such as corporate stationary or other small branded merchandise without first seeking the approval from the CRO.
-A very low threshold shall be applied in deciding whether a gift is of with insignificant or no commercial value
+Employees may also receive a gift with insignificant or no commercial value, such as corporate stationery or other small, branded merchandise without first seeking approval from the CRO.
+A very low threshold shall be applied in deciding whether a gift is of insignificant or no commercial value.

 8. MONITORING & REPORTING